yifeng-li/mvmf/README.txt

 Data:
 1. Simulated data are available in ./data of this package; Data generator are available in this package too.
-2. Multi-tumor RNA-seq data are available in ./data of this package.
+2. Multi-tumor RNA-seq data are too big to upload.
+Please request it directly from Yifeng.

 Examples:
 1. main_mvnmf_sim.py: Example of how to use mvnmf on the simulated data.